snkzt/trie-prefix-matcher/README.md

 mvnw.cmd -q clean package
 ```
 When to run:
-- Rebuild the JAR whenever you modify the source code.
+- Rebuild the JAR whenever the source code is modified.
 - This command:
     - Cleans previous build artifacts
     - Compiles the code
     - Runs all tests
     - Packages everything into `target/trie-prefix-matcher-1.0.0.jar` - a standalone, executable JAR file
-- If you only need to compile without running tests or packaging, you can use `./mvnw compile` instead.
+- If only need to compile without running tests or packaging, `./mvnw compile` is also available.

 ### Run all tests
 ```